rajdeepchatale/agentpay-india/README.md

 ## The Problem

 India has **60 million+ small merchants**.
-Zomato, Swiggy, Zepto are already AI-transactable.
+Zomato, PVR INOX and Vodafone Idea already have conversational checkout built into their apps.
 But the neighborhood saree seller?
 The handloom artisan?
 Still stuck in manual WhatsApp DMs.

 > A Pune saree boutique posts an Instagram Reel → it goes viral → **200+ DMs flood in** → she can reply to 30 → **most high-intent buyers drop off** → revenue lost forever.